ShivaniKhatri96/dog-library/README.md

 ### Responsive Design

-> This project is done with responsive design in mind that adapts to different screen sizes.
+> This project is done with responsive design in mind.
+It adapts to different screen sizes.
 > Below you can see example for mobile, tablet and large screens.
 >
 ![mobile](./public/readmeAssets/mobile.png)